Hali Welly

-Hali Welly is an Indian filmmaker and photographer from East Kameng district, Arunachal Pradesh.

-His 2023 feature The Redemption earned him Best Director (Feature Film) at the Rome International Film Awards in 2023.
+Hali Welly is an Indian filmmaker and photographer known for his 2023 feature film, The Redemption, which earned him Best Director (Feature Film) at the Rome International Film Awards in 2023..

 Early life and education

-Hali Welly was born in Sheba village, East Kameng, Arunachal Pradesh.
+Hali Welly was born and raised in Sheba village, East Kameng district, Arunachal Pradesh He holds Master of Arts degree in Journalism from Amity University and is currently enrolled for his Ph.D at Mangalayatan University.